-- 1. Whenever possible, the youth should lead the development of their own ILTP based on the requirements below, with the support and direction of their IL Worker. - 2.
-The ILTP must be individualized with the youth based on the results of the Casey Life Skills Assessment and any other assessments, any special considerations facing the youth, and the youth's individual areas of strength and personal growth. - 3.
-The ILTP must be developed within 30 days of completing the Casey Life Skills Assessment - 4.
+- 1. The plan must be developed or revised in consultation with the child; the child may, at their option, choose not more than two (2) persons, who are not the caseworker or foster caregiver, to participate in the planning process. - a.
+The agency may reject an individual selected by the child if the agency has good cause to believe the individual would not act in the best interests of the child. - i.
+If a conflict occurs the issue must be staffed with a supervisor for conflict resolution and the agency must document the reasons for rejecting the selected individual. - b.
+If necessary, an individual selected by the child may be designated to be the child's advisor/advocate with respect to the reasonable and prudent parent standards. - 2.
+Whenever possible, the youth should lead the development of their own ILTP based on the requirements below, with the support and direction of their IL Worker. - 3.
+The ILTP must be individualized with the youth based on the results of the Casey Life Skills Assessment and any other assessments, any special considerations facing the youth, and the youth's individual areas of strength and personal growth. - 4.
+The ILTP must be developed within 30 days of completing the Casey Life Skills Assessment. - 5.
 The ILTP directs goal setting in preparation for transition to adulthood in the areas of: achieving permanency; education; employment; parenting; health management; money management; housing; life skills development; family and community connections; leadership development; developmentally-appropriate enrichment and normalcy activities, and obtainment of personal documents.
-Whenever possible, ILTP goals should mirror those in the youth's family case plan and permanency plan. - 5.
+Whenever possible, ILTP goals should mirror those in the youth's family case plan and permanency plan. - 6.
 Goals should be SMART (Refer also to Statewide Policy 0205: Caseworker Contact with Children, Parents and Caregivers): - a.
 Specific: The youth, IL Worker and CFT should have a clear idea of what the goal is. - b.
 Measurable: Everyone should know when the goal has been achieved, or what progress the youth has made toward the goal. - c.
 Achievable: The youth should reasonably be able to achieve the goal within 1 year. - d.
-Realistic: The youth's areas of strength, existing skills and areas for personal growth should be used to inform a feasible goal. - e.
-Time-Limited: All goals should be able to be completed before the update of the youth's ILTP in the next year. - 6.
+Realistic: The youth's areas of strength, existing skills and areas for personal growth should be used to inform a feasible goal.

+- e.
+Time-Limited: All goals should be able to be completed before the update of the youth's ILTP in the next year. - 7.
 Prior to signing their ILTP, youth should be provided a copy of their rights and an opportunity to ask any questions surrounding their rights in care, and a child welfare agency's grievance process.
-A youth's signature on their ILTP indicates that they have been provided and understand their rights. - 7.
-If a youth is unable to sign their ILTP or other documentation due to a limiting condition, the following members of the CFT should be asked to sign on behalf of the youth to indicate the documents were completed with the input and wishes of the youth:
+A youth's signature on their ILTP indicates that they have been provided and understand their rights. - 8.
+If a youth is unable to sign their ILTP or other documentation due to a limiting condition, the following members of the CFT should be asked to sign on behalf of the youth to indicate the documents were completed with the input and wishes of the youth: - a.

-- a.
 A youth's Power of Attorney, if one has been appointed; - b.
 A supportive adult of the youth's choosing who will assist in the case plan goals; - c.
 The youth's Attorney; - d.
 The youth's Guardian ad Litem/CASA.